 Some non-bank lenders offer commercial hard money loans that are secured by the borrower’s property.
 This short-term option allows owners to buy commercial property quickly, with flexible terms, and often without checks to their credit history.
 The interest rate on these loans is usually high.
 Because of this, many borrowers view these loans as a last-resort option and refinance them into a mortgage at a later date.

 Some online lenders offer hard money loans, but most small business owners turn to friends, family members, or local real estate investors to secure this form of funding.
 Be sure to evaluate the terms of a commercial hard money loan carefully before proceeding with this option.

-If you find you can’t raise enough cash through other means or you aren’t comfortable tapping into a significant portion of your savings or equity, you may consider bringing on a partner who can help you cover your initial costs.
+If you find you can’t raise enough cash through other means or you aren’t comfortable tapping into a significant portion of your savings or equity, consider bringing on a partner who can help you cover your initial costs.

-You might consider reaching out to venture capitalists or angel investors to attain the money you need to ramp up operations.
-Some invest in the early stages of a promising startup, but many prefer to see a proven concept before providing the capital its owners need to succeed.
+You might consider reaching out to venture capitalists or angel investors to raise the money you need.
+Some invest in the early stages of a promising startup.
+However, many prefer to see a proven concept before providing the capital its owners need to succeed.

 Need help deciding?

 Interested in connecting with a banker?
 Check out our favorite options: